 Before digging into the argument of which method of recycling is more efficient, it is important to understand both methods thoroughly.

-Included in both recycling methods are two categories of materials:
+Included in both dual and single-stream recycling methods are two categories of materials:

-Single stream refers to the process of recycling materials (Category 1 & 2) that are all mixed together, including glass, paper, plastic, and metal.
+Single stream refers to the process of mixed recycling materials (categories 1 & 2), including glass, paper, plastic, and metal.
 In this process, everything is “commingled” in a slurry of recyclables and will need to be extensively sorted and processed before the materials eventually end up in the correct categories.
-For consumers, this means that when you are sorting your recycling from your trash you will toss all recycling into one big bin for pick up with less pickup time to boot!
+For recycling facilities, this means they pick up one bin from consumers’ homes or offices, a preferred method for consumers who don’t have the time or desire to sort by category or material.

-Dual stream recycling, on the other hand, is where the consumer is doing more of the work before the recyclables reach the facility.
-The recyclables are sorted into (Category 1) paper/cardboard and (Category 2) metals/glass/plastic by the consumer.
-Once the recyclables are received they are sorted for purity before being sent off to be refactored into the new products.
+Dual stream recycling, on the other hand, is where the consumer sorts their recycled goods before they are picked up by the recycling facility.
+The recyclables are sorted by the consumer into (Category 1) paper/cardboard and (Category 2) metals/glass/plastic.
+Once the recyclables are received, they are sorted for purity before being sent off to be refactored into the new products.

-Single stream challenges revolve around constantly trying to reduce contamination from all of the materials mixing.
+Single stream challenges revolve around constantly trying to reduce contamination from materials mixing.
 The biggest contamination comes from broken glass.
-Not only is glass extremely abrasive on the processing equipment, if the glass particles get embedded into the fiber, the value is diminished.
-In addition, when bottles, cans, and containers come into contact with the paper, the residual liquid that had been in those containers will then be absorbed by the paper products sharing the bin.
-Due to the lengthier sorting process, overall sorting costs may increase.
+Not only is glass extremely abrasive on processing equipment, but if glass particles get embedded into fiber, the value is diminished.
+In addition, when bottles, cans, and containers come into contact with paper, the residual liquid that had been in those containers will then be absorbed by paper products sharing the bin.
+Due to the lengthy sorting process, overall sorting costs may increase.
 The amount of material reclaimed and quality of material reclaimed is also at risk of diminishing within the single sort process.

-The main argument has boiled down to which process is more cost-effective.
+The main argument in the single vs. dual stream processing debate has boiled down to which process is more cost-effective.
 Unfortunately, there is not a clear answer.
-While many claim that single stream is more costly because of the cost of equipment and lack of separation ability due to the extreme contamination from material intermingling, there are equally as many claims that Dual stream is costly due to the complicated collection process as more bins require a more specialized truck as well as longer pick up times.
+Many people claim that single stream is more costly because of the cost of equipment and lack of separation ability due to the extreme contamination from material intermingling.
+However, there are equally as many claims that dual stream is costly due to the complicated collection process; more bins require a more specialized truck, as well as longer pick up times.

-If you are looking for a way to improve your single or dual stream recycling system, contact me!
-With decades of experience in the recycling industry, our Resource Recovery specialists will work with you to innovate the recycling process.
+If you are looking for a way to improve your single or dual stream recycling system, contact General Kinematics.
+With decades of experience in the recycling industry, our Resource Recovery specialists will work with you to innovate your recycling process.